COVID-19 alert levels in New Zealand: 2021

 On 5 October, Auckland moved into stage one of the Government's three-stage strategy at 11:59 pm on 5 October.

-On 7 October, COVID-19 Response Minister Hipkins extended the Waikato Level 3 boundary extension to include more parts of the region including the Waitomo (including Te Kuiti), Waipa, and the Ōtorohanga districts."
+On 7 October, COVID-19 Response Minister Hipkins extended the Waikato Level 3 boundary extension to include more parts of the region including the Waitomo (including Te Kūiti), Waipa, and the Ōtorohanga districts."
 The boundary also covers the coast south to Mokau, then east along the northern Pureora Forest Park, and north to include Te Awamutu, Karapiro and Cambridge to meet the existing boundary.
 The following day, Alert Level 3 restrictions reinstated in the Northland Region after an Auckland woman who tested positive for COVID-19 used false information to obtain travel documents and spent several days in the region.

 On 11 October, Auckland's Level 3 lockdown was extended for another week, with students being asked not to return to class next Monday.
 The Government has indicated that Alert level restrictions in Waikato and Northland will be lowered from Alert Level 3 to Alert Level 2 on 14 October at 11:59 pm.

 On 18 October, Ardern confirmed that Auckland would remain on Alert Level 3 for at least two more weeks.
 Waikato would remain on Alert Level 3 due to further cases and positive wastewater testing results.
 Northland will remain on Alert Level 3 due to continuing community transmissions.

 On 1 November, Ardern announced that the Waikato region will move down to step 2 of Alert Level 3 at 11:59 pm on 2 November.
 This allows retailers to operate with face masks and physical distance; increases the number of people at outdoor gatherings to 25; and removes the two-household restriction.
 Auckland will move down to step 2 of Alert Level 3 at 11:59pm on 9 November.

 On 2 November, COVID-19 Response Minister Hipkins placed the northern part of the Northland Region under an Alert Level 3 lockdown after authorities were unable to find any epidemiological links for two community cases.

 On 8 November, Ardern announced that Auckland will move down to step 2 of Alert Level 3 from 10 November.
 Retail stores, museums and zoos will be allowed to reopen.
 Outdoor gatherings, funerals, weddings, and civil unions will be allowed with an increased 25 person limit.
 The Far North District, which was put into level 3 in the middle of last week, will also move down to alert level 2 on 12 November.
 Ardern also indicated that Cabinet expects to move Auckland into the COVID Protection Framework from 29 November 2021.